tbaranes/SwiftyUtils/README.md

 - Structs
 - Subclasses

-Working on iOS, OS X, tvOS, everything has been made to be easy to use! :tada:
+Working on iOS, macOS, tvOS, and watchOS, everything has been made to be easy to use! :tada:

 ## Contents

 Check out the repository to find examples / tests for each feature.

-**Available for iOS, OS X, and tvOS:**
+**Available for iOS, macOS, and tvOS:**

 - [Int](#int-extension)
 - [Double](#double-extension)